nationalarchives/DiAGRAM/inst/text_content/glossary.md

 ## File format

 **Definition**: A file format is a standard way that information is encoded for storage in a computer file.
 It tells the computer how to display, print, and process, and save the information.
-It is dictated by the application program which created the file, and the operating system under which it was created and stored (definition from http://en.wikipedia.org/wiki/File_format).
+It is dictated by the application program which created the file, and the operating system under which it was created and stored (definition from <a href = "http://en.wikipedia.org/wiki/File_format" target="_blank">wikipedia</a>).
 The file format can be described as ubiquitous if it is widely known and used by non-specialists.
 If the file format is not proprietary, it can be described as open.
 The availability of tools and software to render a digital object depends on the file format.

 **Data source**: TNA data and JISC digital skills survey results